brainupdaters/drlm-docs/docs/source/client_opers.rst

    $ drlm delclient [options]

-The :program:`drlm delclient` has some requiered options:
+The :program:`drlm delclient` has some required options:

 .. program:: `drlm delclient`